-All information about our Disability Access Scheme and how to register can be found in our Accessibility Guide.
+All information about Tottenham Hotspur's Disability Access Scheme, and how to register, can be found in our Accessibility Guide.

-Please note, you will not need to register on the Access Scheme if you would like to attend a third party event held at the Stadium.
-The guide below refers to football matches held at Tottenham Hotspur Stadium only.
+You will not need to register on the Access Scheme if you have booked an accessible ticket for a non-football event held at the Stadium.
+If you have booked through Tottenham Hotspur for a non-football event, please click here.
+Please note that the guide below refers to football matches held at Tottenham Hotspur Stadium only.

-Once you have read this guide, please refer to the following FAQs should you have any further queries.
+Once you have read the Accessibility Guide, please refer to the following FAQs should you have any further queries.

 Do I need to register on the Disability Access Scheme?